RemyPaulJr/notes/projects/data-pipeline/coingecko api gcp pipeline/Daily Notes.md

 - ![[Pasted image 20250625165151.png]]
 - Copied Parquet file data from crypto-raw/bronze bucket into new table.
 - ![[Pasted image 20250625165259.png]]
-- Setup Git Sync with Obsidian to make notes available on github.
+- Setup Git Sync with Obsidian to make notes available on Github.
 Super clutch, going to accelerate my Data Engineering and IT learning exponentially.
-And enhance
+And better my communication and documentation skills.
 ### **Improvements to make**

 - Clean up python script.
 Including formatting, commenting, and removing any redundant or unnecessary code.